Saturn's Seasonal Atmosphere at Northern Summer Solstice: Aerosol Variability

 \subsection{Revealing the Ammonia Layer}

 Many models illustrated in Fig.\ \ref{Fig:structure} include a deeper cloud layer assumed to be ammonia ice and placed near the pressure predicted by equilibrium cloud condensation models (ECCM) \citep{05atreya}, with a nominal cloud base at 1.7 bars.
 But this layer is difficult to constrain within the CCD spectral band, except for some discrete features of unusually high opacity \citep{13roman}.
 To actually identify ammonia ice, which was initially expected to be the main constituent of the uppermost cloud layer on Saturn, requires detection of its strong 3-$\mu$m absorption feature and even better would be the additional detection of its much weaker 2-$\mu$m absorption feature.
 The VIMS near-IR spectrometer has the capability to make those detections, but the appearance of that spectral signature on Saturn has been extremely rare.
-As of the prior review of Cassini results by \citet{18fletcher_book}, ammonia ice had been only spectrally detected in the Great Storm of 2010--2011 \citep{13sromovsky}.
-Since then, it was also detected in Storm Alley \citep{18sromovsky_storm}.
-These detections in storm regions were possible because vertical convection \citep[strongly suggested by associated lightning,][]{07dyudina, 13dyudina} had apparently elevated deeper condensates to the visible cloud level, or very near to that level in the Storm Alley case.
-Additional examples were subsequently found in both polar regions \citep{18baines, 20sromovsky, 21sromovsky} where the overlying putative diphosphine layer was found to be sufficiently transparent that the ammonia ice layer is not entirely obscured by it.
-In the undisturbed region ahead of the Great Storm of 2010--2011 \citet{13sromovsky} found this layer to have an optical depth of about 7 at 2 $\mu$m, which is ten or more times what is found within the polar regions.
-The fact that the vertical location of this third layer is in a pressure-temperature range where NH$_3$ condensation is expected and the fact that it displays the strong 3-$\mu$m absorption signature of ammonia, together argue strongly that this layer is indeed primarily composed of NH$_3$ ice.
-One of the clearest examples of this detection is displayed in Fig.\ \ref{Fig:eyespec}, from an investigation of Saturn's north polar eye by \citet{18baines}.
-Note the ratios of reflectivity at 2.7 $\mu$m to that at 3.1 $\mu$m, which is about 2:1 for the background cloud spectrum in panel C, but more than 10:1 for the bright cloud spectrum in panel B. Note also that the ratio of reflectivity at 1.9 $\mu$m to that at 2 $\mu$m also is larger, but by smaller degrees, for clouds with increased 3-$\mu$m absorption.
-The bright cloud features in panel F (a 1.29-$\mu$m image) are also bright at 4.09 $\mu$m, which makes them appear as magenta in the panel A colour composite because they lack reflectivity at 3.07 $\mu$m, shown in panel G. The high I/F at 4--4.1 $\mu$m also suggests that NH$_4$SH is unlikely to be the main component of this 3-$\mu$m absorbing cloud.
+Until recently, ammonia ice has only been spectrally detected in the Great Storm of 2010--2011 \citep{13sromovsky}, and in Storm Alley \citep{18sromovsky_storm}, likely because vertical convection \citep[strongly suggested by associated lightning,][]{07dyudina, 13dyudina} had apparently elevated deeper condensates to the visible cloud level, or very near to that level in the Storm Alley case.
+Additional examples were subsequently found in both polar regions \citep{18baines, 20sromovsky, 21sromovsky} where the overlying putative diphosphine layer was found to be sufficiently transparent that the ammonia ice layer is not entirely obscured by it. \adjustfigure{180pt}